awsdocs/amazon-ec2-user-guide-windows/doc_source/ec2rw-cli.md

 + **/online**—This allows you to take action on the instance that EC2Rescue for Windows Server is installed on, such as collect log files\.
 + **/offline:<device\_id>**—This allows you to take action on the offline root volume that is attached to a separate Amazon EC2 Windows instance, on which you have installed EC2Rescue for Windows Server\.

 Download the [EC2Rescue for Windows Server](https://s3.amazonaws.com/ec2rescue/windows/EC2Rescue_latest.zip?x-download-source=docs) tool to your Windows instance and extract the files\.
-You can view the help file with the following command:
+You can view the help file using the following command:

 ```
 EC2RescueCmd.exe /help